What Are the Different Sewing Thread Types and How Do You Choose the Right One?

 3. Waterproof Sewing Thread

-Made with special coatings or bonding processes to resist water penetration.
+Made with special coatings or bonding processes to resist water penetration, waterproof threads are often non-wicking or anti-wicking to prevent seam leakage and protect against moisture infiltration.

 Applications: